qinfengsama/Compressor-Based-Crop-Mapping/README.md

 ## Dataset
 The original dataset originates from [pastis-benchmark](https://github.com/VSainteuf/pastis-benchmark)

-Since the dataset is too large, you can download the data we use from the following links of baiduyun [Baidu Netdisk](https://pan.baidu.com/s/1zYGEa1OOLbVkexjC1FAwSQ?pwd=4dbe) (access code: 4dbe)
+Since the dataset is too large, you can download the data we use from the following links of baiduyun [Dataset](https://pan.baidu.com/s/1zYGEa1OOLbVkexjC1FAwSQ?pwd=4dbe) (access code: 4dbe)

 ## Usage
 ### Dependencies